andydvsn/iimport/README.md

        whitespace 1
        nocopyright 1
        nopurge 1
-       command "/path/to/iplayertoplex.sh" "<pid>" "<filename>" "<type>" "<nameshort>" "<episodeshort>" "<firstbcastdate>" "<seriesnum>" "<episodenum>" "/path/to/Films" "/path/to/Radio" "/path/to/Shows"
+       command "/path/to/iplayertoplex.sh" "<pid>" "<filename>" "<type>" "<nameshort>" "<episodeshort>" "<firstbcastdate>" "<seriesnum>" "<episodenum>" "/Volumes/Bay 2/Servers/Media/Films" "/Volumes/Bay 2/Servers/Media/Radio" "/Volumes/Bay 1/Servers/Media/Shows"

    The last three arguments to `command` are positional: the full destination paths for films, radio and TV respectively.
-They're independent of each other, so feel free to point them at different volumes or libraries.
+They're independent of each other, so feel free to point them at different volumes or libraries — the example above keeps films and radio on one volume and shows on another.
 5. Trigger a periodic PVR scan with cron (or launchd, if you prefer).
 For example, to scan every hour at 41 minutes past:

        41 * * * * "/path/to/iplayer.sh" pvr &> /tmp/iplayer.log